siwatts/jellybeans-theme-vscode/README.md

 Although starting as a 1:1 colour swap into Dark+ theme, small modifications may be made to bring things more in line with jellybeans.vim appearance.

+Package supplies two themes:

+- Jellybeans+
+    - Original Dark+ syntax highlighting groups, but with Jellybeans colours
+- Jellybeans.vim
+    - Based on Jellybeans+, with additional tweaks to bring more into line with vim jellybeans.vim theme

 ## Screenshots

 ![Jellybeans.vim C code example](img/Screenshot_from_2022-08-31_18-01-22.png?raw=true "C code example")